trisfaizal/Marketing-Site/_drafts/5-reasons-you-should-use-jekyll.md

 It would seem to me that those 5 most common answers for loving Jekyll are really subsets of two larger comforts for developers:

-1. You can understand what&#39;s happening - HTML + CSS/SASS + Markdown get fed in and compiled, and those components themselves are easy to manipulate with minimal new learning.That gives you power and confidence.
+1. You can understand what&#39;s happening - HTML + CSS/SASS + Markdown get fed in and compiled, and those components themselves are easy to manipulate with minimal new learning.
+That gives you power and confidence.
 2. You love what gets spit out - static site files that are extremely easy to handle: speed, security, stability are all amazing.

 Predictability cannot be overvalued for developer peace of mind!